ConnorGIT5/Flask_Blog/README.md

   a feature for page 1, page 2, etc, and show results per page |
   If a blog post is edited, there should be a date that says when it was edited | allow another way to grant someone admin access without having to change info in python file |
+  In add_user.html, a user should be able to enter their 'About the Author' info |
+  update.html doesn't work now and needs to be fixed |
+  maybe add randomized profile picture, or select from a few presets |

   * a remiender to be thankful for all the code that works with no error *